Deltares/hydromt_wflow/docs/getting_started/installation.rst

 Install HydroMT-Wflow in a new environment (recommended!)
 ---------------------------------------------------------

-You can install HydroMT-Wflow in a new environment called `hydromt-wflow` together with all optional (see above) and a few additional dependencies with:
+You can install HydroMT-Wflow in a new environment called `hydromt-wflow`:

 .. code-block:: console

-  $ mamba env create -f https://raw.githubusercontent.com/Deltares/hydromt_wflow/main/environment.yml
+  $ mamba create -n hydromt-wflow python=< python version >

 Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT-Wflow:
+HydroMT-Wflow will be installed together with all optional (see above) and a few additional dependencies with:

 .. code-block:: console